+Fig. 2.
+DR-Advisor architecture.

-- 1. DR Baseline Prediction: We demonstrate the benefit of using regression trees based approaches for estimating the demand response baseline power consumption.
-Using regression tree-based algorithms eliminates the cost of time and effort required to build and tune first principles based models of buildings for DR. DR-Advisor achieves a prediction accuracy of 92.8% to 98.9% for baseline estimates of eight buildings on the Penn campus. - DR Strategy Evaluation: We present an approach for building auto-regressive trees and apply it for demand response strategy evaluation.
+- DR strategy evaluation: We present an approach for building auto-regressive trees and apply it for demand response strategy evaluation.
 Our models takes into account the state of the building and weather forecasts to help choose the best DR strategy among several pre-determined strategies. - 3.
-DR Control Synthesis: We introduce a novel model based control with regression trees (mbCRT) algorithm to enable control with regression trees use it for real-time DR synthesis.
+DR control synthesis: We introduce a novel model based control with regression trees (mbCRT) algorithm to enable control with regression trees use it for real-time DR synthesis.
 Using the mbCRT algorithm, we can optimally trade off thermal comfort inside the building against the amount of load curtailment.
 While regression trees are a popular choice for prediction based models, this is the first time regression tree based algorithms have been used for controller synthesis with applications in demand response.
 Our synthesis algorithm outperforms rule based DR strategy by 17% while maintaining bounds on thermal comfort inside the building.

-1.2 Experimental validation and evaluation
+1.2.
+Experimental validation and evaluation

 We evaluate the performance of DR-Advisor using a mix of real data from 8 buildings on the campus of the University of Pennsylvania, in Philadelphia USA and data-sets from a virtual building test-bed for the Department of Energy's (DoE) large commercial reference building.
-We also compare the performance of DR-Advisor against other data-driven methods using a bench-marking data-set from AHRAE's great energy predictor shootout challenge.
+We also compare the performance of DR-Advisor against other data-driven methods using a benchmarking data-set from AHRAE's great energy predictor shootout challenge.

 This paper is organized as follows: Section 2 describes the challenges with demand response.
-In Section 3, we present how data-driven algorithms can be used for the problems associated with DR. Section 4, presents a new algorithm to perform control with regression trees for synthesizing demand response strategies.
-Section 5 presents a comprehensive case study with DR-Advisor using data from several real buildings.
-We conclude this paper in Section 7 with a summary of our results and a discussion about future directions.
+In Section 3, we present how datadriven modeling methods can be used for the problems associated with DR. Section 4, presents a new algorithm to perform control with regression trees for synthesizing demand response strategies.
+Section 5 makes a compelling case for regression trees being a suitable choice of data-driven models for demand response.
+Section 6 describes the MATLAB based DR-Advisor toolbox.
+Section 7 presents a comprehensive case study with DR-Advisor using data from several real buildings.
+In Section 8, a detailed survey of related work has been presented.
+We conclude this paper in Section 9 with a summary of our results and a discussion about future directions.

-2. PROBLEM DEFINITION
+2. Problem definition

-The timeline of a DR event is shown in Figure 3.
-An event notification is issued by the utility/CSP, at the notification time (~30mins).
+The timeline of a DR event is shown in Fig. 3.
+An event notification is issued by the utility/CSP, at the notification time (\sim 30 mins).
 The time by which the reduction must be achieved, is the reduction deadline.
-The main period during which the demand needs to be curtailed is the sustained response period (1~6hrs).
+The main period during which the demand needs to be curtailed is the sustained response period (1-6 h).
 The end of the response period is when the main curtailment is released.
 The normal operation is gradually resumed during the recovery period.
 The DR event ends at the end of the recovery period.